-í Îndic dicators: - - Do asylum seekers have access to free legal assistance at first instance in procedures in practice? - Do asylum seekers have access to free legal assistance in the appeal procedu decision taken under an accelerated procedure?
-Yes X not always/with difficure ıre against a ulty No
+Indicators: Do asylum seekers have access to free legal assistance at first instance in accelerated procedures in practice?
+Yes ⊠ not always/with difficulty □ No Do asylum seekers have access to free legal assistance in the appeal procedure against a decision taken under an accelerated procedure? □ Yes ⊠ not always/with difficulty □ No

 In theory, asylum seekers placed in an accelerated procedure have the same rights with regard to access to legal assistance than in a regular procedure.
 In reality, the specific situation of persons placed under an accelerated procedure arises from the difficulty they have in accessing reception conditions where legal assistance is available.
 As they do not usually have access to the CADAs (asylum seekers' reception centres), these persons are dependent on legal advice provided by the initial orientation platforms (limited to the preparation of the official form to lodge an asylum application) and must rely on volunteers from charities.
-The initial orientation platforms are only supposed to explain the procedure for requesting a legal aid (aide juridictionnelle - available only at the appeal stage).
+The initial orientation platforms are only supposed to explain the procedure for requesting legal aid (aide juridictionnelle - available only at the appeal stage).
 With little support with their request, and often living in extremely precarious conditions, these persons may find it difficult to obtain a positive response from the Legal Aid Office (some requested documents are not easily accessible for people living in emergency shelters).
 These appeals can appear to have little merit as they are written without any legal assistance.